hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 Contributors: Heather Wick, Upendra Bhattarai, Meeta Mistry, Will Gammerdinger

-Approximate time:
+Approximate time: 45 minutes

 ## Learning Objectives

+In this lesson, we will:

-* Describe various metrics for peak quality
+* Interpret various metrics for peak quality
 * Evaluate metrics for assessing the quality of peaks called

 ## Quality Control